If you are diagnosed with low-risk prostate cancer, you should discuss treatments and quality-of-life issues with your cancer care team.

 Think about your values.
 Discuss these questions with your spouse or partner:

 Find out all of your treatment options.
-Ask your doctors about each choice, including benefits and side effects.
-Some doctors only suggest the option they know best.
+Ask your health care providers about each choice, including benefits and side effects.
+Some health care provider only suggest the option they know best.
 Typically:

-Talk about your choices with these physicians and your family doctor.
+Talk about your choices with your health care provider.